Read This First

 Prompt 2: Some modern pundits have called economics dismal due to its unwieldy nature in respect to scientific inquiry and measurement.
 Please provide insight on this notion.

-The anchors here are Economics has been called the “dismal science”, Some modern pundits have called economics dismal due to its unwieldy, and Early to Mid-20th Century.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Economics has been called the “dismal science”, Some modern pundits have called economics dismal due to its unwieldy, and Early to Mid-20th Century in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Complexity and Causality